BellevueCollege/mayflower-g4/README.txt

 == Changelog ==
 = 2.22 =
+* Fix page SEO attributes
+* Remove CollegeHumor and MixCloud blocks
+* Remove More block in Gutenberg
+* Change how embeds are embedded (WordPress default instead of BS3) = 2.22 =
 * Add Image post format for large featured images on posts
 * Fix Alternative (Alt) Text on Attachment pages
 * Restrict Custom Text Sizes in Gutenberg